 AVM characteristics associated with a relatively higher risk of hemorrhage/re-hemorrhage include (6, 8):

-- when the brain AVM presents with hemorrhage;
+- When the brain AVM presents with hemorrhage

-- when it has a deep venous drainage;
+- When it has a deep venous drainage

-- when it is associated with aneurysms; or,
+- When it is associated with aneurysms or

-- when it is in a deep location.
+- When it is in a deep location.

 AVMs are usually diagnosed through a combination of magnetic resonance imaging (MRI) and angiography.
 These tests may need to be repeated to analyze a change in the size of the AVM, recent bleeding or the appearance of new lesions.
 Left untreated, AVMs can enlarge and rupture, causing intracerebral hemorrhage or subarachnoid hemorrhage, resulting in permanent brain damage.
-Deep bleeding is usually referred to as an intracerebral or intraparenchymal hemorrhage; bleeding within the membranes or on the surface of the brain is known as subdural hemorrhage or subarachnoid hemorrhage
+Deep bleeding is usually referred to as an intracerebral or intraparenchymal hemorrhage; bleeding within the membranes or on the surface of the brain is known as subdural hemorrhage or subarachnoid hemorrhage.

 The damaging effects and the extent of damage in the neurological status of patients from a hemorrhage are related to lesion location.
 Bleeding from AVMs located deep inside the interior tissues, or parenchyma of the brain, generally causes more severe neurological damage than does bleeding from lesions located in the dural or pial membranes or on the surface of the brain or spinal cord.
 AVM location is an important factor to consider when weighing the relative risks of surgical versus nonsurgical treatment.
 Preventing the rupture or re-rupture of vascular malformations is one of the major reasons that early neurosurgical treatment is recommended for AVMs.

-A commonly used grading scale to predict the risk of surgical morbidity and mortality with brain AVMs is the Spetzler-Martin Grade (SMG) scale, which is a composite score of nidus size (<3 cm, 3-6 cm, >6 cm; 1-3 points), eloquence of adjacent brain (1 point if located in brainstem, thalamus, hypothalamus, cerebellar peduncles, or sensorimotor, language, or primary visual cortex), and presence of deep venous drainage (1 point if any or all drainage is through deep veins, such as internal cerebral veins, basal veins or precentral cerebellar veins).
+A commonly used grading scale to predict the risk of surgical morbidity and mortality with brain AVMs is the Spetzler-Martin Grade (SMG) scale, which is a composite score of nidus size (<3 cm, 3-6 cm, >6 cm; 1-3 points), eloquence of adjacent brain (1 point if located in brainstem, thalamus, hypothalamus, cerebellar peduncles or sensorimotor, language, or primary visual cortex) and presence of deep venous drainage (1 point if any or all drainage is through deep veins, such as internal cerebral veins, basal veins or precentral cerebellar veins).
 The higher the score, the higher is the surgical morbidity and mortality risk (9).

 The management options for brain AVMs (ruptured or un-ruptured) include observation or various treatment techniques, such as microsurgical techniques, endovascular embolization and stereotactic radiotherapy used alone or in combination with varying degrees of treatment-associated morbidity and mortality.
 A treatment plan is devised to offer the lowest risk, yet highest chance of obliterating the lesion.

-Although microsurgical treatment affords the opportunity for immediate removal of the AVM, some AVMs may be best dealt with a multi-modality treatment.
+Although microsurgical treatment affords the opportunity for immediate removal of the AVM, some AVMs may be best dealt with using a multi-modality treatment.
 In some patients, the AVM is monitored on a regular basis with the understanding that there may be some risk of hemorrhage or other neurological symptoms including seizures or focal deficit.
 In the most recent study (ARUBA) on 223 patients with unruptured brain AVMs, the risk of death or stroke was significantly lower in the medical management group (the patients were symptomatically treated in the medical management group) than in the interventional therapy group, after a mean follow-up of about 33 months (4).
 It is a prospective, multicentre, parallel design, non-blinded, randomized controlled trial in which the patients were enrolled from 39 active clinical sites in nine different countries (4).